martin-olivier/vangelis/README.md

         path to one or multiple test files

 OPTIONS:
         --help          Display this help menu
         --version       Display the current version
         --changelog     Display the changelog
-        --verbose               Display the output difference in the shell --diff                  Display the output difference in Visual Studio Code --ci                    Stop the execution if a test didn't succeed and display the diff in the shell
+        --verbose       Display the output difference in the shell --diff          Display the output difference in Visual Studio Code --ci            Stop the execution if a test didn't succeed

 RETURN VALUE:
         0               if all tests succeed
-        1                       if one or more tests didn't succeed 84                      if a critical error occured
+        1               if one or more tests failed
+        84              if a critical error occured
 ```

 ## 🗂 Test File

-Test files must follow the following pattern in [toml](https://toml.io/en/)
+Test files must have the following pattern in [toml](https://toml.io/en/)
 ```
+# definitions

 Default {
     runs_on: Option<Array<String>>,
     unix_shell: Option<String>,